Alwynne B. Beaudoin - E-SCAPE - The SCAPE file - Canadian

 Klar, A. 1979

 A Phytogeographical Study of Southeastern Alberta.
 Unpublished M.Sc. thesis.
-Department of Botany, University of Alberta, Edmonton, Alberta, Canada xiv + 201 pages.
+Department of Botany, University of Alberta, Edmonton, Alberta, Canada. xiv + 201 pages.

 A study of vegetation in a south-north strip along Alberta's western border as far north as 54°N. Omits the Cypress Hills, though one collection was made near to the north of Elkwater.

-Lemmen, D. S., and R. E. Vance 1999
+Book cover Lemmen, D. S., and R. E. Vance 1999

 An Overview of the Palliser Triangle Global Change Project.
 In Holocene Climate and Environmental Change in the Palliser Triangle: A Geoscientific Context for Evaluating the Impacts of Climate Change in the Southern Canadian Prairies, edited by D. S. Lemmen and R. E. Vance, pp. 7-22.
 Geological Survey of Canada Bulletin 534.
 Geological Survey of Canada, Ottawa, Ontario, Canada.